|Born||In or between 259 AC and 278 AC, at Twins|

 A Feast for Crows

-The death of Ryman Frey at the hands of the Brotherhood Without Banners on his trip back to the Twin makes Edwyn the first in line to become Lord of the Crossing when Lord Walder dies.
-However, it also makes him more wary of his brother Black Walder, who, he suspects, might have played a role in their father's death.
-Edwyn also accuses Jaime of sharing some of the guilt for sending Ryman away.
-Walder Rivers protests the suggestion that Black Walder had a part in the death of Ryman, pointing out that he is currently at Seagard.
-Edwyn insists that Black Walder has spies in his camp and might have found about their father leaving Riverrun that way.
-However, Jaime notices that Edwyn doesn't really mourn his father and suspects that Edwyn has own people spying on Black Walder as well.
-He then orders Edwyn to inform Lord Walder that all prisoners from the Red Wedding will have to be released, dimissing Edwyn's suggestion that this would imply recompensation.
-When Jaime inquires about the fate of Ser Raynald Westerling, Edwyn informs him that he has probably died in the Green Fork following wounds he received after trying to set Robb Stark's direwolf Grey Wind free.
+While returning to the Twins, Ryman is hanged near Fairmarket by outlaws from the brotherhood, and he is unmourned by Edwyn, the new heir of Lord Walder.
+Even though Black Walder is away at Seagard, Edwyn suspects his brother played a role in their father's death.
+Edwyn insists that Black Walder has spies in his camp, but Jaime suspects that Edwyn has people spying on Black Walder as well.
+Jaime orders Edwyn to inform Lord Walder that all prisoners from the Red Wedding will have to be released, dismissing Edwyn's suggestion that this would imply recompensation.
+When Jaime inquires about the fate of Ser Raynald Westerling, Edwyn informs him that he has probably died in the Green Fork following wounds he received after trying to set Grey Wind free.